box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 # Handle Slack Events

-With the application scaffolding and function outlines in place, the next step is to build the handling and processing functionality for user events and commands coming from Slack, which will then be passed to Box functions to perform group and content collaboration tasks.
+With the application scaffold in place, the next step is to build the handling and processing functionality for user events, as well as the handling of slash commands coming from Slack.
+Each one of these will eventually be passed to a Box API endpoint to perform group and content collaboration tasks.

-In this step we'll expand several functions from the last step.
+In this step we'll expand the empty functions we wrote in the last step.
+These functions will perform the following tasks.

 * Listen for new events and slash commands from Slack.
 * Process those events and commands to route to the appropriate function.